-- 83. The main rail services to and from Norwich provide direct access to Wymondham, Ely, Cambridge, the Midlands and the North and to Diss, Ipswich and London.
-Improvements including faster services to London and direct services to Stansted have been delivered or are planned.
-The eastwest rail route linking directly to major growth areas around Milton Keynes and Oxford is a long-term aspiration. - 84.
+- 84. The main rail services to and from Norwich provide direct access to Wymondham, Ely, Cambridge, the Midlands and the North and to Diss, Ipswich and London.
+Improvements including faster services to London and direct services to Stansted have been delivered.
+The east-west rail route linking directly to major growth areas around Milton Keynes and Oxford is a long-term aspiration. - 85.
 The Bittern and Wherry Lines provide local rail links and options for commuting from areas such as Great Yarmouth, Lowestoft, Brundall, Acle, North Walsham, Cromer and Sheringham.
-Many of the improvements will be delivered through the new Greater Anglia franchise which started in August 2019.
+New rolling stock has been delivered and further improvements are planned.